Rebel Without a Cause: Casting

 Sal Mineo would later note in a 1972 interview that the character of Plato Crawford was intended to have been gay.
 Speaking to Boze Hadleigh, he said, "[It m]akes sense [that Plato was killed off]: he was, in a way, the first gay teenager in films.
 You watch it now, you know he had the hots for James Dean.
 You watch it now, and everyone knows about Jimmy['s bisexuality], so it's like he had the hots for Natalie [Wood] and me.
 Ergo, I had to be bumped off, out of the way."

+Filming

 The film was in production from March 28 to May 26, 1955.
 When production began, Warner Bros. considered it a B-movie project, and Ray used black-and-white film stock.
 When Jack L. Warner realized James Dean was a rising star and a hot property, filming was switched to color stock, and many scenes had to be reshot in color.
 It was shot in the widescreen CinemaScope format, which had been introduced two years previously.
 With its densely expressive images, the film has been called a "landmark ... a quantum leap forward in the artistic and technical evolution of a format."

-The 1949 Mercury two-door sedan James Dean drove in the movie is part of the permanent collection at the National Automobile Museum in Reno, Nevada.